3 (of many) types of pizza to eat in Italy

 The dough, once made and left to rise, can be spread on a tray and baked, for pizza “in teglia”, or spread and cooked directly on the flat base of the electric oven, as pizza “in pala”.

 The bonus?
 Whichever way this dough is cooked, it is very versatile and can be cut in half and stuffed, guaranteeing a wide variety of very different options to be tried.

 If you are in Rome and want to taste a Capitoline classic, the clear choice could only be a prosciutto and fig pizza.
 The fruit is spread like a sauce on the base of a white pizza just out of the oven, garnished with generous slices of ham, then covered with a layer of salty crunchy crust.
 Delicious.

 We can’t forget in this short review another great classic made in Italy: pizza al padellino, pizza in a pan.
 Typical pizza of Turin, the main feature is that leavening and cooking are done in a small round pan, usually made of aluminum.
-This allows you to obtain pizzas with a tall and perfectly round structure, to be divided into wedges and shared.
+This allows you to obtain tall-textured, perfectly round pizzas that can be divided into wedges and shared.

 Pizza al padellino usually goes hand in hand with a careful consideration of the filling ingredients.
 The aim being to create a sensory experience differing to that of a classic pizza, approaching istead haute cuisine as a type of gourmet pizza.